For Mac and Windows

-Did you ever wonder what the BPM column in iTunes could be used for?
+Did you ever wonder what the BPM column in your favorite music player could be used for?

 Well, first you have to fill it.
-There are multiple tools out there that let you tap the beat to some song and then write the BPM value into iTunes.
-This is probably a good method, if you have - say - 10 songs.
+There are multiple tools that let you tap the beat to some song and then write the BPM value into iTunes/Music.
+This is probably a good method, if you have—say—10 songs.

 If you have more than 10 songs, you need a tool for automatic BPM detection.
 One like beaTunes.